8 Series

 8.5.6 Abel’s Test

-Another conditional convergence test is the Abel Test.
-This looks similar to the Dirichlet Test, however notice that the Abel Test only deals with real sequences.
+The Abel Test is another test for conditional convergence.
+It looks similar to the Dirichlet Test, however notice that the Abel Test only deals with real sequences.

 Theorem 58: Abel’s Test